VedantMadane/vedantmadane.github.io/_posts/2026-04-01-sanskritizing-scientific-knowledge-hierarchy.md

 ## The Rule of Emergence and the Consilience of Knowledge

 <details>
-<summary>Emergence, reductionism, and the consilience framework</summary>
+<summary>Emergence, reductionism and the consilience framework</summary>
 <div class="prose-text">
 The beauty of the Reductionist Chain is that while physics is the foundation, it does not render the other 98 theories redundant.
 This is due to the concept of **Emergence** (*Samudaya/Vyaktitā*).75